Postgraduate degree courses

 EPRD has developed and continues to strengthen a collaborative approach to teaching and training in hand with other renowned names in the field of embryology and reproduction.

-The MRepSc offers students the opportunity to expand their knowledge and capabilities in the reproductive biology and technology.
+The Master of Reproductive Sciences (MRepSc) offers students the opportunity for research training in, and the applications of, reproductive biology including emerging biotechnologies in basic and clinical aspects of the reproductive sciences.
 It opens up a wide range of vocational opportunities including work in an IVF facility, zoological and agricultural occupations in animal improvement breeding programs, wildlife conservation, pest control and the preservation of endangered species.

 The MRepSc is a two-year research degree with a compulsory coursework component in the first year, providing advanced theoretical understanding of the applications of reproductive biology to clinical and veterinary medicine.
 The coursework component is run at Monash Medical Centre.
 It consists of various teaching methods including lectures, tutorials, journal reviews, poster presentations, site visits, short practical projects and discussion groups.
 Research Fellows interested in supervising your chosen topic are approached and research is carried out in the Department of your selected Supervisor.